 - Briefcase/Backpack (plain dark or neutral colour) and

 - Personal computer

 Personal computers may be brought for use in the dorm rooms.
-These computers should have a minimum capability of a Windows operating system with Pentium 4 capability in order to function well within the College network.
-You are not required to have a personal computer as there are computer labs for students on the campus that will allow you access to your email accounts and complete academic assignments.
+Should you not currently own a personal computer, one can be purchased through the on campus CANEX.
 Internet connections are available in each room and the costs are included in your monthly accommodation fees.